 I have always been a fan of smaller displacement motorcycles and inline twins have a look that makes my pants a little tight.

 One November evening, I was browsing through the classifieds in search of a little motorcycle project.
-Having recently graduated from Illinois State University, I was still low on cash, but now had time to spend on another project.
-I wanted something that could be had for a few hundred dollars.
+Having recently graduated from Illinois State University, I was still low on cash, but now had the free time to build another project.
+I wanted a nice two cylinder bike that could be had for a few hundred dollars.
 That limited me to a vast array of universal Japanese motorcycles.
-After a few moments of searching, I found it.
+After a few moments of searching the online marketplace, I found it.

 This heap.
-The advertisement had pictures of it laying in the back of a truck.
-It was a mostly complete 1976 Yamaha XS360C and the seller only wanted $125, best of all, it still had it's title.
+The advertisement had pictures of it laying on its side in the back of a pickup truck.
+It was a mostly complete 1976 Yamaha XS360C and the seller only wanted $125, best of all, it still had all of its paperwork.
 The vast majority of motorcycles being sold for so little have lost all of the paperwork and are good enough for parts at best.
 I promptly called the seller and arranged to pick it up after breakfast the next day.

 The Yamaha XS360 was introduced to the U.S. in 1976.
 It was among Yamaha's first big attempts at small displacement 4 stroke engines.
 Before, Yamaha was successful in that market with the RD series 2 stroke models.
 But, with ever tightening emissions regulations and competition from other manufacturers, Yamaha needed to step up.
 Mosquito foggers could no longer cut it.
 The XS360 gave quite a bit for a two wheeled contrivance on the more economical end of the spectrum.
 It was available with electric and kick starting, twin 34mm carburetors, disk brake, self canceling turn signals, locking filler cap, and locking [small]storage.
 With 356cc's, 6 speeds, and nearly 30hp, the XS360 was good for over 90mph.
 When released, the XS360 was well received.
 It garnered more attention than its competitor, the Honda CB360.
 Yamaha knew now, that it was on the right track and more was to come.
 Today, this bike is a bit scarce.
 The XS360 was Yamaha dipping it's toe before making a splash.
 1977 saw the introduction of the XS400, which went on to become Yamaha's big selling motorcycle under 500cc's.
 For close to the same price, one could have more of a bike.
 The XS360 lamented in 1977 under its bigger twin brother and became redundant before 1978.